Kamala Harris walks a fine line with tech industry

 "No matter who wins in November, this fight against Google, Facebook and Amazon, this anti-monopoly movement, has reached a level of maturity," said Barry Lynn, director of the Open Markets Institute, a vocal proponent on antitrust enforcement in the tech world.
 "There's almost nothing the folks in Washington could do to stop it."

-Discuss: Kamala Harris walks a fine line with tech industry as VP debate nears
+Discuss: Kamala Harris walks a fine line with tech industry as VP debate arrives

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.